How to Pick a Great Chicago Interior Designer

 Find a person you like, trust, and feel comfortable with.
 Designers vary widely in personality and style.
 If you’re business-like and detail-oriented, look for the same in your interior designer.
 If you’re bold and experimental, choose someone who mirrors your fearlessness.
 You’ll instinctively understand each other and be happier in the end.
 Look for a person you’d like to spend time with, because even for short projects, enjoying your time with your designer will likely get the creative juices flowing and yield a better result.
 This is even more important for large projects such as redesigning your home.

 Never hire a designer who makes you feel uncomfortable, intimidated, or inept.
 Designers offer a world of possibilities, but no one knows more about your aesthetic and what you want your residence to be than you do.
 Your input is the main show.
+You also need to remember that you will be talking and working with this person so you want to make sure that you find with someone you can get along with.

 Interior design is a creative journey, and creativity reveals itself best in a safe and supportive environment.
 A great interior decorator should be a partner, building the design around your wants and needs.
 They should encourage you to share your opinion and to let them know when they’re on the wrong track.
+You don’t want to work with a person who dismisses your ideas without hearing you out.

 2. Check Their Design Portfolio